Feng shui has always been part of my upbringing, like eating won ton noodles and burning incense at the ancestral altar.

 My West meets with her approval.
 “All the right sort of things are happening here,” Lagatree says.
 The metal file sorters are the perfect material, and the silver one coincides with the preferred gold, silver and white color scheme.
 This bodes well for my goal to improve creativity.
 However, my trash can is eating up my Northwest travel corner _ no wonder I’m always chained to my desk.

 Meanwhile, I was sure my three healthy bamboo stalks would find favor with the universe.
 Close, but not quite: They should move slightly East, where green governs health and growth.
 Lagatree points out that the scrap of red ribbon tied around the stalks is acting like fire, “supposedly burning into the health and growth.”
 I have been tired lately, and prone to constant colds.
 I take off the red and add to my list “green ribbon.”

 At first the bareness was unnerving, but I’m getting used to it.
 That weekend, even though I hadn’t been exercising, I went on a 13-mile jog and walked only four miles of it.
+The long-postponed great American short story hasn’t been started yet, and my boss didn’t beg to give me a raise.
 The point, though, is to get reacquainted with what I want to do and be comfortable with what’s around me.

 I notice Pat’s desk is looking a little cleaner, too.
 I have feng shui; he has the Rolling Stones.
 The gods should be smiling upon us.

 PHOTO will be available from KRT Photo Service, 202-383-6099.

 (c) 2000, Contra Costa Times (Walnut Creek, Calif.).